adaduvai/serifhealth_takehome_ds_ad/README.md

 I used payer reimbursement rate over the other reimbursement rates for the following reasons:
 * CMS reimbursement rate: CMS reimbursement rates tends to apply only for Medicare/Medicaid plans, and also tend to be lower than those that private/commericial insurance have.
   * My hypothesis is that these are present in the payer's data to act as a lower benchmark for what the payer might be willing to pay to the provider.
-* Provider reimbursement rates (standard charge - gross, standard charge - max, standard charge min): Per my understanding, the provider reimbursement rate is likely only a starting point in negotiations with the payer, while the payer reimbursement rate likely reflects the actual amount that the payer pays to the provider.
+* Standard charge - gross: I would hypothesize that this rate is likely only a starting point in negotiations with the payer, while the payer reimbursement rate likely reflects the actual amount that the payer pays to the provider.
+* Standard charge - max and standard charge min: I left these out to simplify the analysis, but a more robust study should consider these.
+Please see my further comments on this in the `Future Work` section below.
 * Provider rate of standard charge - discounted cash: This might only be applicable to a specific subset of scenarios where the patient pays cash to the hospital instead of the patient involving their insurance.

 ## Summary of technical approach